Source: Wikipedia

 Fisheries

 [edit]The rock crab has recently become a popular culinary item.
 The name "peekytoe crab" refers to the fact that the legs are "picked" (a Maine colloquialism meaning "curved inward").[3]
-Until about 1997, they were considered a nuisance species by the lobster industry because they would eat the bait from lobster traps.[1]
+Until about 1997, they were considered a nuisance species by the lobster industry because they would eat the bait off of lobster traps.[1]

 References